 Critical reading and literary analysis of major texts and genres (poetry, prose, and drama) across periods in the British tradition.
 (1)

 250 American Literature

 Critical reading and literary analysis of major texts and genres (poetry, prose, and drama) across periods in the American tradition.
-(1)
+(1) Lecture: 3 hrs/wk.

 256 The Art and History of Film